 II.
 Report Information to any one of the following:

 As part of the national economic stimulus package, the City of San Leandro received a one-time federal Energy Efficiency and Conservation Block Grant.
-The City allocated approximately $120,000 of the grant monies to a street light conversion project that converted existing high pressure sodium (HPS) street light fixtures to more energy efficient light-emitting diode (LED) fixtures.
+The City allocated approximately $120,000 of the grant monies to a street light conversion project that converted approximately 14% of the City's existing high pressure sodium (HPS) street light fixtures to more energy efficient light-emitting diode (LED) fixtures.

 There are several benefits to LED lights: